2600hz/monster-ui/docs/monster-ui/getSvgIconTemplate().md

 ## Description

-The `monster.ui.getTemplateSvgIcon()` method allows you to get a template to render an [SVG icon][svgIcons] simply by specifying the ID of the icon, and optionally any attributes to be added to the SVG class.
+The `monster.ui.getSvgIconTemplate()` method allows you to get a template to render an [SVG icon][svgIcons] simply by specifying the ID of the icon, and optionally any attributes to be added to the SVG class.

 These attributes should be provided as a plain Javascript object, where each `key` correspond to the attribute name, and the `value` to the attribute's value.
 It is worth to mention that the value should be of type `String` to be rendered properly; otherwise, an unexpected value may be assigned to the attribute.